-Students must take 5 credits of laboratory instruction (with 5 full days of instruction in the laboratory being equivalent to 1 credit).
-A minimum of 1 laboratory credit each semester must be taken on the Cornell University campus.
-Lab options offered at Cornell University and other institutions are detailed in Table 2.
+Students must take 5 credits of laboratory instruction (with 5-6 full days of instruction in the laboratory being equivalent to 1 credit).
+We recommend students take a minimum of 1 laboratory credit each semester on the Cornell University campus.
+Lab options offered at Cornell University are detailed in Table 2.

 In the final semester, students will be required to complete a literature review-based capstone project with guidance from program faculty.

 |Parasites of Domestic Animals*||2|